Skip to content header Skip to main content Skip to content footer

 About me

 From an early age I knew I wanted to be scientist.
-My undergraduate degree in Forensic Science, at the University of Lincoln, gave me a strong scientific grounding and emphasised a methodical and rigorous approach.
-It was during my undergraduate dissertation1 that my long standing interest in entomology developed in a more focused research and career interest.
-Consequently, I undertook a Masters degree in Natural Resource Management at the University of Leicester, with my dissertation research this time focusing on the ecological implications of woody debris in headwater streams.
+My undergraduate degree in Forensic Science, gave me a strong scientific grounding and emphasised a methodical and rigorous approach.
+It was during my undergraduate dissertation that my long-standing interest in entomology developed in a more focused research and career interest.
+Following a Masters in Conservation and work with the Wildlife Trusts, I began working at WWT in 2010.
+During my time at WWT I have worked on a range of wetland research projects including; microscope based avian diet analysis (Common Scoter, Common Crane and Madagascar Pochard), wetland habitat assessments (ponds, upland lakes, headwater streams and saltmarshes), a PhD in palaeolimnology and establishing WWT’s in-house Wetland Science laboratory.

 My role